 Follow the prompts to log in to my.atlassian.com to retrieve your license, or enter a license key.

 Step-7: Create your administrator account

-Now create admin account and enter details for the administrator account.
-You can add more administrators once set up is complete.
+Now create an admin account and enter details for the administrator account.
+You can add more administrators once the setup is complete.

 Step-8: Set up email notifications